October Health – 2025 Report

 How mental health affects the 18-24 demographic differently

-- Financial Stress: Managing student loans, entry-level job pay, and independence from family can be particularly challenging.
+- Financial Pressure: Balancing education costs, student loans, and early financial independence can be overwhelming.

 Data from October Health